-Prior to this change, plan audits were required in instances where there were less than 100 account balances, due to a population of eligible participants that elected not to contribute to the plan.
-The DOL evaluated the cost of compliance for these smaller plans and modified the rules to save on costs and encourage more employers to sponsor plans.
-The change will be a relief to many smaller plan sponsors in 2024.
+Prior to this change, plan audits were required in all instances, as participants were considered eligible whether they contributed to their plan or not.
+This important modification was established as the DOL evaluated the cost of compliance for smaller plans and determined a modification would save on costs and encourage more employers to sponsor plans.

 Electronic-Filing: Requirements Modification